weston-bailey/Hyperdrive/README.md

-# Project 1
+# Hyperdrive - Project 1

-## Idea Overview
+## Overview

-For this project I would like to build a space themed endless runner game where the player controls a spaceship and must navigate through a series of enemies and obstacles to survive.
-Score would be calculated by the time the player survived.
-I was originally thinking that I would make a vertically scrolling shoot 'em up type game, but I decided that I'd prefer to create something less violent.
-I'd like the game play to be similar to a scrolling shoot 'em up, but have the emphasis be on maneuvering rather than shooting.
-Obstacles and enemies will appear in waves and the end of waves will be punctuated with a moment of repose for the player to prepare for the next increasingly difficult wave.

-Stretch goals could include additional game play elements like a shield or cloaking ability the player could activate to avoid collisions.
-I really enjoy games that have a procedural generated element or randomness to them, and I'd like to incorporate this by having enemy wave types be somewhat random, but still increasingly difficult as the game progresses.

-> I plan on using HTML5 canvas and Plain JavaScript to create this game
+Hyperdrive is a retro-futuristic styled space-themed vertical scrolling infinite runner game where the player controls a ship (isosceles triangle) with the WSAD keys and must avoid collisions with polygon enemies of various shapes and sizes that appear at the top of the screen and move in various ways.
+They play can activate the ship's shield to avoid collisions, but the shield loses power each time and only recharges every 50 distance points.
+The shield starts at a lower power and charges up as the game advances.

+The polygon enemies appear in randomly chosen waves, with semi-randomized attributes, and after a semi-random amount waves the level increases.
+Higher levels currently spawn more difficult enemy waves by influencing values such as total enemies spawned at once and the speed at which they move.
+When the game is over, the distance the player traveled, the waves survived and the total amount of enemies successfully avoided is displayed on a scoreboard.

+Future plans include implementing a win condition when the player achieves a hyperdrive repair level of 100%, but as it stands the game only has a lose condition and a score for survival time.

+## MVP

+[x] A functional menu for starting and Ending

+[x] a game play HUD with score and possible other info area like 'wave 3 incoming'

+[x] a scrolling space background

+[x] a player controlled ship

+[x] waves of obstacles

+[x] hit detection that ends the game if the player collides with and obstacle

+## Stretch Goals

+[x] a shield the player can activate

+[x] a variety of enemies that vary in shape, size, color and movement (such as enemies that bounce off each other or enemies that accelerate as they move forward)

+[x] music and sound

+[x] a more complex level system (such as certain enemies only coming after wave 5 for example or backgrounds and music that change after a certain wave)

+[] enemies that fire projectiles that need to be avoided

+[] bonus power ups like invincibility for a short period

 ## Technical Overview

-I plan on implementing a scrolling background of stars, with two or more layers of stars moving at different speeds to create a parallax sense of depth and movement.
-Distance traveled for scoring will be kept track of with a timer and displayed on screen.
-Enemies and obstacles will appear at the top of the canvas and will move towards the player.
-The player will use WSAD controls to move their spacecraft, the left and right of the canvas will wrap the player's craft around to the other side, and the player will not be able to move beyond the top or bottom boundaries of the canvas.

-Instead of using sprites, I would like to use abstract geometric shapes to represent game play elements as a nod to older 'golden era arcade games'.
-The player's ship will be an isosceles triangle and enemies and obstacles can be a range of polygons and other geometric shapes such as circles or spinning squares.
-After researching collision detection, I would like to use circle collision detection, as it seems lightweight and a circle collision radius can be assigned to any object.
-Objects can appear to spin with circle collision detection without the hit area being affected.
-This is also conveint because it is easy to split circles into polygons, so obstacles could be drawn as a polygon and the hit detection radius could the same as the draw radius but scaled down slightly, if they weren't drawn with the baked in HTML5 canvas methods.
+> Hyperdrive uses HTML5 and vanilla JavaScript

-#### All game elements rendered on screen will be classes with three main elements:
+#### All game elements rendered on screen are classes with three main elements:

 * constructors that contain all relevant information for that object (such as current x, y screen positions)
 * an update method that is called every frame to read object information and update it (such as reading current x, y screen position values and updating them to new ones to move the object)
 * a draw method to be called after the update method to render the object with new values

-#### Collision detection will be based on circles, with the following procudure:
+#### Collision detection is based on circles, with the following procedure:

   * sum the radii of the circles (r1 + r2)
-  * find the distance between the circles by calculating the difference between the x values and squaring them, calculating the difference the y values and squaring them, summing the two squares and then finding the square root of the sum √((x1 + x2)^2 + (y1 + y2)^2)
+  * find the distance between the circles by calculating the difference between the x values and squaring them, calculating the difference the y values and squaring them, summing the two squares and then finding the square root of the sum
   * if the distance is less than the sum of the radii, a hit is detected
+  * (r1 + r2) > √((x1 + x2)^2 + (y1 + y2)^2)

+#### Polygons are created by calculating using sin and cos in a unit circle and stroking them on canvas

+  * by treating the radius of a circle as the hypotenuse of a triangle, x y positions of any point on the circle can be found because sin(angle) = opposite/hypotenuse (y) and cos(angle) = adjacent/hypotenuse (x)
+  *  x position to draw on circle = center x of circle - radius * (cosine of (two pi / number of sides) * angle number + starting degrees as radians)
+  * y position to draw on circle = center y of circle - radius * (sine of (two pi / number of sides) * angle number + starting degrees as radians)

 #### Other technical elements:

-* A function will handle keyboard input
+* keypresses are pushed to an array the time of the event and a function handles keyboard input during the render loop
+* The Menus and HUD are styled HTML elements
+* All DOM manipulation is handled with functions
-* a timer to calculate distance traveled and the difficulty
+* a setInterval() calculates distance traveled
-* an obstacle generator that will make waves of obstacles somewhat randomly but based on distance for difficulty (I need to plan this part out more, explore possibly making a wave generator class to handle the logic)
-* arrays to store the star background objects
+* arrays store the star background objects
-* arrays to store obstacles and enemies to be referenced for hit detection
+* arrays store polygon enemies to be referenced for hit detection
-* on screen menu handling for game start/end
-* the screen menus and game HUD could be handled with html and css to take some load off the main render function

-#### Ideas for generating waves of enemies:

-I'm still conceptualizing this part, but I think maybe a wave generator could choose from a few obstacles to create, make a bunch of them and push them to an array.
-They would be generated with semi random negative y values that would increment until the obstacles appeared on screen.
-As a part of the enemy obstacles classes' update methods, a could check be made to see if they are in the bounds of the screen and if so, a true/false 'onscreen' value could be updated to trigger rendering and collision detection.
-A garbage collector function could be run to check to see if obstacles had moved back off-screen with a y value that was greater than the screen height, and if so, the obstacle would be spliced from the array of enemy obstacles.
-If the wave generator was a class, the wave generator object could be replaced with an updated object with harder level values when certain distance score were obtained by the player.
+* arrays store objects for particle effects (exhaust and debris)

+#### Waves of enemies are handled by a WaveMachine class

+* Enemy waves are handled by functions that contain for loops that and push new enemy objects to the enemy array
+* The waves functions are passed to the wave machine as in an array as function pointers so it can randomly choose an index to call a function

 ## example pseudo code prototype for Star class